All students in year 11 & 13 have been issued with an updated Exam information booklet for 2020-2021 via email.

 The Elizabethan Academy – GCE and GCSE results day arrangements

-Students will be able to come in to school between 11.00am and 2pm to pick up their exam grades from the school hall.
+Students will be able to come into school between 10:00am and 1:00pm to pick up their results from the school hall.
 Mr Dainty, along with other members of staff, will be available to offer guidance regarding college and university places.
-(Please read the important information below under accessing the school site.)
+(Please also read the important information below under “Accessing the school site”)

 Students with surnames:

-There will be a Sixth Form enrolment desk and Mr Dainty will be there to discuss results/courses with any students who have applied and/or subsequently want to apply to the Sixth Form.
+There will be a Sixth Form enrolment desk and Mr Dainty will be available to discuss results/courses with any students who have applied and/or subsequently want to apply to the Sixth Form.

-- In order to adhere to social distancing rules and ensure everyone’s safety, students must come onto the school site unaccompanied i.e. no parents, brothers and sisters.
+- In order to adhere to social distancing rules and ensure everyone’s safety, students must come into the school site unaccompanied i.e. no parents, brothers and sisters.

 - Social distancing and hygiene rules must be observed at all times and students will be directed into the building via a one-way system.

 There will be an opportunity for students who are unhappy with their grades to sit exams in the autumn term.
-The current expectation is that students will be able to sit a full series of A Level and GCSE examinations in all subjects.
+There will be a full series of A Level and GCSE examinations in all subjects available.

 The timetable will run as follows:

-- A-level examinations start on Monday 5th October and finish on Friday 23rd October.
+- A-level examinations start Monday 4th October and finish on Friday 22nd October

 The deadlines for entry are:

-The exam boards will post the timetables on their websites and contact centres about entries in due course.
+The exam boards will post the timetable on their websites over the summer.

 If you require any further information regarding exams, timetables, results and certificate collection please email the Exams Officer: email@example.com